 Louisville Cerebral Palsy Attorneys

-Does your child have cerebral palsy and you believe it is the result of a birth injury?
-Dolt, Thompson, Shepherd & Conway, PSC can talk to you about the advisability of bringing a cerebral palsy lawsuit against negligent health care providers.
-Cerebral palsy is a birth defect that happens to a baby’s brain before, during, or immediately after delivery, and can result from lack of oxygen to the brain.
+If your child has been diagnosed with cerebral palsy and you believe it is the result of a birth injury, Dolt, Thompson, Shepherd & Conway, PSC can talk to you about the advisability of bringing a lawsuit against negligent health care providers.

 What is Cerebral Palsy?